asimsedhain/asimsedhain.github.io/src/routes/processing-streams/+page.md

 	import Note from "$lib/components/Note.svelte";
 </script>

-# Thinking about stream processing in Rust 🦀
+# [Draft] Thinking about stream processing in Rust 🦀

 [I recently read an excellent article from noz.ai](https://noz.ai/hash-pipeline/) (seems like the site is currently unavailable).
 It talks about different approaches to parallelizing a CPU bound task and compares their performance.
 One thing I found missing in that article was joining of streams or enriching streams with auxiliary data.
 It is a task that I come across regularly at work.